The City has budgeted for over 200 engineering projects under the City's annual Capital Works Program and maintenance programs for 2022/2023.

 Mary Carroll Park

 Upgrades this year include a new pedestrian bridge to provide a circular loop into the wetlands, a new all abilities playground and new toilets near Eudoria Street.
 This protected bird sanctuary is within walking distance of the Gosnells town centre.

 Ten new playgrounds?

-Yes, we’ve already built four new All Abilities playgrounds at:
+Yes, we’ve already built five new All Abilities playgrounds at: